bojanpopic/developer.joomlatools.com/framework/plugins.md

 #### What actions can be affected?

-As we've discuss, a given entity type, e.g. `Bar` will have its own Model, View and Controller triad.
+As we've discuss, a given resource, e.g. `Bar` will have its own Model, View and Controller triad.

 - Controller : **Browse, Read, Edit, Add** and **Delete**; and **Render**
 - Model      : **Fetch, Create, Count**, and **Reset**
 - View       : **Render**

+We will discuss each in more detail below.
+Lets first look into the classes that make up a Joomla Plugin.

 ## Plugin classes